IBM/ibm-event-automation/event-streams/jmxtrans/README.md

-# JmxTrans
+# jmxtrans

-[JmxTrans](https://github.com/jmxtrans/jmxtrans) is a tool for collecting data from JMX endpoints of Java applications and sending it to other applications and services.
+[jmxtrans](https://github.com/jmxtrans/jmxtrans) is a tool for collecting data from JMX endpoints of Java applications and sending it to other applications and services.

-The ability to deploy JmxTrans was deprecated in Event Streams 11.1.5 and removed in Event Streams 11.2.0.
-While the JmxTrans tool remains unsupported, this document provides high-level guidance on how to deploy it separately alongside an Event Streams instance.
+The ability to deploy jmxtrans was deprecated in Event Streams 11.1.5 and removed in Event Streams 11.2.0.
+While the jmxtrans tool remains unsupported, this document provides high-level guidance on how to deploy it separately alongside an Event Streams instance.

-To configure [JmxTrans](https://github.com/jmxtrans/jmxtrans/wiki) with Event Streams, complete the following steps:
+To configure [jmxtrans](https://github.com/jmxtrans/jmxtrans/wiki) with Event Streams, complete the following steps:
-1. Create a ConfigMap for JmxTrans configuration.
+1. Create a ConfigMap for jmxtrans configuration.
-2. Build a container image that includes Java 11 runtime and the JmxTrans tool.
+2. Build a container image that includes Java 11 runtime and the jmxtrans tool.
-3. Deploy JmxTrans by using the ConfigMap and the container image.
+3. Deploy jmxtrans by using the ConfigMap and the container image.

-## Configuring JmxTrans
+## Configuring jmxtrans

-Create a ConfigMap for the JmxTrans configuration.
+Create a ConfigMap for the jmxtrans configuration.
 For more information, see [queries](https://github.com/jmxtrans/jmxtrans/wiki/Queries) and [output writers](https://github.com/jmxtrans/jmxtrans/wiki/OutputWriters).
 The configuration depends on what information is to be captured and where it must be sent.
 For example:

 ```yaml
 kind: ConfigMap